 6. How long does the application process take?

-We strive to have applications processed within four to six weeks of receipt.
+We strive to have applications processed within six to eight weeks of receipt.
 Applications which are missing required documentation take longer.
 This is because contact has to be made with the applicant, the missing documentation or information requisitioned, then subsequent submissions added to the file.
 TESL Canada will keep applications on file open for a period of six months to wait for missing information or documentation, at which point certification may be denied and the file closed.
 Originals will be returned to the applicant.
 Materials such as transcripts that arrive without an application will be kept on file for a maximum of six months.

 7. What does “proof of membership in a TESL Canada Provincial/Territorial organization” mean?

 TESL Canada certification is a service offered to its members.
 To qualify as a TESL Canada member, you must be a member of your provincial/territorial organization where available.
 If your provincial affiliate is not currently affiliated with TESL Canada (please verify with your provincial organization), you may sign up for TESL Canada Memberhsip directly on this website.
 For all other provinces, go to the provincial/territorial map on any of the pages of this website, and click on your province to find the relevant organization.
 Contact this provincial organization and become a member before you submit your application for certification.
 If you reside outside of Canada, you may sign up for TESL Canada International Membership.
 Proof of membership must include an original membership card/receipt or a direct e-mail from your provincial or territorial association indicating that you are a member in good standing.

 8. Can I count my ESL teaching hours in a K-12 classroom if my students were over the age of 16?